merenlab/merenlab.org/_posts/miscellaneous/2017-02-05-zhou-salmonella.md

 tar -zcf Zhou_MAGs.tar.gz Zhou_MAGs/
 ```

-Ragna genome is not among these bins, but it is available via Enterobase.
+The Ragna genome is not among these bins, but it is available via Enterobase.
 You can go to the [Salmonella section](https://enterobase.warwick.ac.uk/species/index/senterica){:target="_blank"} in the Entorobase web site, and search for Ragna through the [Search Strains](https://enterobase.warwick.ac.uk/species/senterica/search_strains){:target="_blank"} link.

 ---